 Single ticket sales are general admission, and this year we’ve added a new option for large groups.
 If you like, you can purchase an 8-person table so that your group will have a reserved place to sit together.
 One person in your group should purchase the “table option” on the tickets page, and then email us the names and email addresses of the 7 other women in your group.
 That way we can keep everyone in the loop on last-minute prom announcements.
 (Be sure to send us the email addresses of everyone who is attending in your group because that way they’ll be in the random drawing to be selected as Prom Queen!)

-There will be a few cocktail tables and a lounge area, too, but we’re betting you’re going to spend most of your time on the dance floor with all your friends or at the photo booth getting some fun pictures made.
+There will be cocktail tables and a lounge area, too, but we’re betting you’re going to spend most of your time on the dance floor with all your friends or at the photo booth getting some fun pictures made.
 (No need to buy prom pictures, either.
 All the photos taken at the prom will be available for free download afterward!)

 Do I need to print out a ticket receipt and bring it with me?